 Several EPC experts have participated in the development of this report over time.
-The contributors to the 2023 update are:
+The contributors to the 2024-2025 update are:

 - Alain Hiltgen (UBS Business Solutions AG)

+- Boris Hemkemeier (Commerzbank)

 - Dimitrios Markakis (Electronic Money Association)

 - Jurjen Bos (Worldline)

 - Michael Ward (Mastercard)

+- Valentim Olivera (SIBS)

+- Dirk De bruyn (EPC Secretariat)

+- Valentin Vlad (EPC Secretariat)

-1.2 Document structure and terminology
+1.2 Document structure

-Section 1 specifies the scope of this document, contains the list of "Recommendations" and "Implementation best practices" and describes the structure of the document.
-Those recommendations and best practices are further elaborated in the remainder of the document.
+Section 1 specifies the scope of this document, contains the list of "Recommendations" and describes the structure of the document.
+Those recommendations are further elaborated in the remainder of the document.